-From a societal perspective, diversity and inclusion are a mark of equity and openness.
-Inclusion is at the heart of the UN’s 2030 Agenda for Sustainable Development, with its ambition to “leave no one behind.”
+Diversity and inclusion are indicators of a society’s equity and openness.
+Upholding equality, diversity, equity, and fair treatment are human rights that are key to unlocking social and economic development.
+That is why inclusion is at the heart of the UN’s 2030 Agenda for Sustainable Development, with the ambition to “leave no one behind.”

-People are central to the PMI value creation model, and their equitable treatment is part of the company’s license to operate and key to upholding fair working conditions.
-Our workforce comprises more than 125 nationalities, and 41.7 percent of our employees are women.
-Maximizing the potential of the diversity of our employees brings a rich contribution to us and our stakeholders.
-It is always important, but especially in times of change when diverse perspectives and problem-solving skills are even more vital.
+People are central to the PMI value creation model.
+Providing equal opportunities to all and treating everyone fairly contribute to the company’s license to operate and are essential to upholding fair working conditions.
+We regard our employees’ diversity as one of our greatest assets.
+Maximizing its potential can promote and foster inclusion, bringing a rich contribution to us and our stakeholders.
+Varied perspectives, experiences, and problem-solving skills always add value but are especially critical in times of change.
+We are convinced that a diverse and inclusive working environment will promote the innovation and consumer-centricity needed to achieve our vision of a smoke-free future.
 We know, too, that diversity in management leads to better executive decisions and risk assessment.

 Achieving our aims

-PMI’s goal is to uphold an inclusive environment in which all employees feel respected, supported, and engaged – and thus able to perform at their best.
+PMI’s goal is to cultivate an inclusive environment in which all employees feel respected, supported, and engaged—and thus able to perform at their best.
 We are committed to improving the workplace by fostering an inclusive culture and enhancing our diversity.
-A critical first step is achieving a better gender balance in management.
-We continue to focus on our target of 40 percent of management positions to be held by women by 2022.

 of management positions held by women in 2022